malithj/scaling-book/sharding.md

   - name: "Partitioning Notation and Collective Operations"
   - subsections:
     - name: "A unified notation for sharding"
-    - name: "A quick aside: how would we describe this in code?"
+    - name: "How do we describe this in code?"
   - name: "Computation With Sharded Arrays"
   - subsections:
     - name: "Case 1: neither multiplicand has a sharded contracting dimension"